Robert Lee Yates: Murders

 On August 26, 1997, Jennifer Joseph, 16, was found shot in the head in a field in Spokane.
 Police found a brown towel and a brown hair belonging to a white male at the scene.
 After Joseph's parent's divorce, she dropped out of high school and moved to Tacoma.
-She started using methamphetamine and became involved in prostitution.
+She started using methamphetamine and became involved in sex work.
 She was killed just a month after arriving in Spokane.